gonglinyuan/StackingBERT/README.md

 # Introduction

-This repository is the code to reproduce the result of *Efficient Training of BERT by Progressively Stacking*.
+This repository is the code to reproduce the result of [Efficient Training of BERT by Progressively Stacking](http://proceedings.mlr.press/v97/gong19a/gong19a.pdf).
 The code is based on [Fairseq](https://github.com/pytorch/fairseq).

 # Requirements and Installation